hbenali/eXo-Support-Ticket-Manager/README.md

 To obtain the program:

    * Clone the project.
-   * Compile the project with Java
+   * Compile the project with Java JDK8 or heigher
    * Netbeans is recommanded.

 Or download the last binary version via http://exosp.alwaysdata.net